American-Made Denim Staples

 There are a number of ethical denim brands from around the world that have actively fought back against this trend with thoughtful production and labor practices.
-Here in the USA this search for ethics and transparency has lead to a new wave of American Made Denim.
+Here in the USA, this search for ethics and transparency has led to a new wave of American-made denim.

 1. Bluer Denim

 Based In | Portland, OR & Los Angeles, CA

 Best For | Classic blue jeans

 Product Range | Men's and women's denim, jean jackets

 Bluer Denim is designed in Portland, Oregon, and made using cotton, denim, and rivets and zippers all made in the United States.
 Bluer jeans are cut, sewn, washed, and hand-finished in Los Angeles using eco-friendly ozone laundry processes.
 All of this makes Bluer a standout option for quality denim, but what really gets our attention is their give back model.
 For every pair of jeans you purchase, Bluer will buy back your used pair for $5, refurbish them, and deliver them to someone who really needs them.
 We love this simple model of waste reduction and community care.
 We think they’re the best pair of American-made denim you can buy for under $100.

 Based In | New Jersey, USA